bhavanachem/AI-Python/Protein Structure Classification/README.md

 ## Project Overview

+**The data file used for this project can be downloaded here: https://www.kaggle.com/datasets/shahir/protein-data-set?resource=download
-This project uses protein metadata from crystallography experiments to predict protein functional classifications.
+**This project uses protein metadata from crystallography experiments to predict protein functional classifications.
 Built as a series of progressive workshops, participants learn foundational machine learning techniques while working with real biological data.

 **Dataset**: 99,529 protein structures from the Protein Data Bank
 **Task**: Multi-class classification predicting protein function from structural metadata